 After years of overcrowding and a remodeling project in the early 1950s that introduced modern air conditioning, upgraded electrical and plumbing, brought the entrances to street level, and added additional elevators and courtrooms, only passing resemblance to the original courthouse remained.
 The skylight and exterior staircases were dismantled.
 Floors were built across the atrium.
 Ceilings were lowered, mosaic tile floors were trenched, and plaster moldings were smashed.

-If you are interested in using the courthouse for a meeting or an event, an online reservation service is available at https://pegasus.quickbase.com/db/bjdbfwwaq or contact Customer Service, Central Technology Services, 713.274.9796.
+If you are interested in using the courthouse for a meeting or an event, an online reservation service is available at https://pegasus.quickbase.com/db/bjdbfwwaq or contact Customer Service, Universal Services, 713.274.9796.